Tronic82/docStorage/README.md

 2. As a primarily server less developer, I would have loved to use server less technology like Cloud Run for the application
 3. Add in weighted traffic splitting.
 As it stands now the application has one live app.
 Meaning any changes deployed would involve having to route 100% traffic to the new application.
 Even though testing was done beforehand before the build process, this is still bad practice.
 4. During the development process, I had neglected to make the appropriate DNS changes to allow communication to the private and restricted google endpoints.
 This was required as the virtual machines had no external IP addresses, as well as the explicit egress block rules blocking this communication.
 By the time I realised, there was no time to add in a terraform configuration block for this.
 In the future, I would have added the infrastructure code to make build out this network connectivity
+5. A CI/CD pipeline hasnt been created for this particular application due to running out of time.
+For the CI/CD pipeline, I would use Jenkins.
+Since the application is using docker, Packer isnt needed to build any images.
+The jenkins pipeline would run based on the push to develop, main and creation of git tags.
+I have included an example Jenkins file that showcases the principles described in the CI/CD section of this application.
+[Jenkinsfile](./Jenkinsfile)